 Out-patient and Emergency Department visits

-National guidelines mean patients are expected to wear a face covering, which could be a scarf or homemade mask, or will be offered a face mask to wear when in the clinic, the Emergency Department or on the ward.
+National guidelines mean patients are expected to wear a face covering – which could be a scarf, homemade mask or mask offered on your arrival, in the clinic, Emergency Department or ward.
 Staff wear surgical face masks to protect patients and each other.

 Women in labour are excluded but, when attending antenatal or postnatal appointments as out-patients, must also wear a face covering.